blabla1337/skf-flask/skf/markdown/knowledge_base/56-knowledge_base--User_generated_session_ids_should_be_rejected_by_the_server_--.md

 computer into an easy to remember value.

-When the attacker then changes his own session credentials with the easily to remember value he used on the target&#39;s computer.
+When the attacker then changes his own session credentials with the easily to remember value he used on the target's computer.
 The attacker could do a session hijacking on the targets current session.